 4. Find a facility to practice in

-The quickest way to source a facility is to ask local cheer programs.
-There might be a designated spot that is open to all cheerleading programs once the proper documentation has been submitted.
+The quickest way to source a facility is to ask local cheerleading programs.
+Once the proper documentation has been submitted, there might be a designated spot open to all programs.

 If you’re a new team in the area, contact local recreational facilities to inquire about their rental prices.
 Consider their hours of access, rental costs and what’s included in the fee (ie., tumbling mats).